MAIA S2 and Sentinel-2: remote to proximal sensing

 - Flood mapping & management (risk analysis, loss assessment, disaster management during floods)

-The spatial resolution of SENTINEL-2 is dependent on the particular spectral band:
+As seen in the diagram before, the spatial resolution of Sentinel-2 is dependent on the particular spectral band:

-SAL Engineering is composed of operators experienced in acquisition, processing and analysis of remote sensing data from satellite missions, aerial surveys or UAVs, with proven experience over several years.
+SAL Engineering is composed by operators experienced in acquisition, processing and analysis of remote sensing data from satellite missions, aerial surveys or UAVs, with proven experience over several years.

 We provide remote sensing data analysis operations and multi-temporal monitoring by integrating georeferenced data from different acquisition systems and referring to different time intervals, to provide the right digital cartographic products, useful to agronomists and environmental protection operators.

 MAIA is the multispectral camera that permits the simultaneous acquisition of high resolution images at various wavelenght intervals in VIS/NIR electromagnetic spectrum regions.
 It is designed to be employed on board the UAV systems or on board aircrafts, and it finds several applications on board terrestrial rovers too, for precision agriculture, classification of crops, classification of materials on soil, environmental monitoring, dumps monitoring.
 MAIA S2 is the only multispectral camera equipped with the same wavelenght intervals of the European Spatial Agency’s Sentinel-2™ satellite.

 Now, you can compare free satellite data with high-resolution maps obtained through a multispectral survey conducted with MAIA S2, the proper instrument for your multispectral survey.